percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

 This variable defines the maximum number of data packets in replication at a time.
-For WAN setups, the variable can be set to a considerably higher value than default (for example,512).
+For WAN setups, the variable can be set to a considerably higher value than default (for example, 512).
 The value must not be less than :variable:`evs.user_send_window`.

 .. variable:: evs.stats_report_period